Posts

 According to the NHS, most ADHD symptoms in kids appear before age 12.
 They usually show up across multiple environments, such as home and school, not just one.

-ADHD Signs in Children: Patterns Parents in NY/NJ Should Watch
+ADHD Signs in Children: Patterns Parents in NJ Should Watch

 It’s not about one bad day.
 It’s about patterns that keep repeating.
-To spot ADHD, look for behaviors that stand out compared to other kids their age.
+To spot ADHD, look for behaviors that stand out compared to other kids their age, and know what age ADHD starts in NJ kids.
 This table compares normal behaviors to possible ADHD signs:

 BehaviorNormal (Occasional)Possible ADHD (Persistent)